 If only those people would change!

-I have said this in a previous post but it is worth repeating.
-The thing is people respond to the environment they are in.
+I have said this in a previous post but, it is worth repeating.
+People respond to the environment they are in.
 They respond to the operating system they are part of.

 The most common operating system today was actually designed in the industrial age when things moved much slower.
 That is when silos worked.
 That is when controls and restructuring worked.
 That is when people were expected to do the same thing day in and day out and work like machines.
 That is when Unions were formed to protect Employees.
 That is when that operating system worked.

 That operating system is very ingrained in us.
 That operating system sets us up to compete with each other.
 That operating system is old and tired (well at least the people in it are feeling that way).
 That operating system doesn’t work in a fast-changing world.